emrulk1/GITTEST/README.md

 # GITTEST
-this repo is created to test various command of git
+this repo is created to test various commands of git